Dance Video Index

 Alteration of Alterations

-An open-air performance of 'Letter to Abakanowicz', a collaborative work between Motofuji Akiko and Magdalena Abakanowicz, performed in Abakanowicz's native Poland in conjunction with the opening of her exhibition in Warsaw.
-Dances by Motofuji, and a group of male butoh dancers were accompanied by bassist Saito Tetsu and two kotos.
+An open-air performance of 'Letter to Abakanowicz', a collaborative work between Akiko Motofuji and Magdalena Abakanowicz, performed in Abakanowicz's native Poland in conjunction with the opening of her exhibition in Warsaw.
+Dances by Motofuji, and a group of male butoh dancers were accompanied by bassist Tetsu Saito and two kotos.
 A requiem performance in a country with tragic history.

 - Performer(s)